 The KTM 50 SX Factory edition is a serious racing machine.
-It’s meant for young riders ages 6 to 10 — preferably who have riding basics out of the way.
+It’s meant for young riders ages 6 to 10 — preferably those who have riding basics out of the way.
 As the most powerful of all the KTM 50s, the factory edition is about high performance and great handling in tough race conditions.

 A lot of engineering went into this KTM 2-stroke to make that happen.
 It’s tuned for